Are you going to take out a payday loan?

 Let’s say, you have taken out a pdl worth $500.
 It would cost you $575 to pay back if the fee is $15 per $100.

 What if you can’t repay your pdls?

 You need to pay a rollover or renewal charge to extend the due date of your loan.
-You will still owe the entire original balance rather another fee will be charged on you!
+You will still owe the entire original balance rather than another fee that will be charged to you!

 Considering the above example, if you roll over your pdl for two weeks, you have to pay a total of $(575+75) = $650!